econchick/new-coder/docs/_posts/2013-02-01-Part-4-Logic-of-the-script.md

 (APIProj)$ python a_python_file.py --debug --output-file ~/MyDocuments/MyLogs/python_file.log
 ```

-Certainly, we'd need to put some logic into our script in order to be able to parse arguments.
-Let's think of all the arguments that we could possibly want to pass to our API Python script are:
+Certainly, we’d need to put some logic into our script in order to be able to parse arguments.
+Let’s think of all the arguments that we could possibly want to pass to our API Python script are:

 * API key for Giantbomb
 * path to CPI file